Florida Expungements and Sealings

 KEY POINTS: Florida law now prohibits a person that was acquitted after a trial to expunge their arrest record.In that situation you must

 A3.
 Many people believe that if their case was dropped or dismissed they don't have a record.
 This is inaccurate.
-A criminal record begins once you've been formally arrested.
+A criminal record begins once you've been formally arrested or, today, once the Clerk creates a case number.
+These records are public records.
 The case may have been dropped, dismissed, or nolle prosequi but your criminal arrest history remains.
 Anyone who checks your past can discover that you were arrested.
-Hence, the term arrest history better reflects the nature of a sealed or expunged record and the procedures involved in doing it.

-KEY POINTS: Even if you were not formally arrested but were instead given a notice to appear you may still have a criminal arrest history.
+KEY POINT ONE: Even if you were not formally arrested but were instead given a notice to appear you may still have a criminal arrest history.
 How?
 Private companies buy public record information from government agencies such as the Clerks Office and the Florida Department of Law Enforcement.
 These private companies store and sell your information to whoever wants to buy it.
 This includes your criminal record.
-On top of that, these private companies don't have a clue as to what the difference is between an adjudication withheld and an adjudication of guilt.

 KEY POINT TWO: When reviewing a criminal record history the term adjudication withheld may not be used.
 Instead the initials AW or WH may be substituted.
 Adjudicated guilty is hardly ever used.
-Instead the term "convicted" is used.
-Many private companies mistakenly believe both mean convicted.
+Instead the term convicted or guilty is used.

 Q4.
 What is the difference between sealing and expunging a criminal record?